thirdweb-example/community-rewards/README.md

 ## Signature Based Minting

-On the client-side, we make a request to the [generate-signature](/pages/api/generate-signature.js) API route to ask the server to generate a signature for us to use to mint an NFT.
+On the client-side, when the user clicks the `Mint` button, we make a request to the [generate-signature](/pages/api/generate-signature.js) API route to ask the server to generate a signature for us to use to mint an NFT.

 ```jsx
 // Make a request to the API route to generate a signature for us to mint the NFT with